Adversarial Examples Are Not Real Features: Conclusion

 \section{Conclusion}

 In this paper, we have investigated the real usefulness and robustness of robust and non-robust from a wider context.
 By studying their behaviors across four different learning paradigms, we have found that robust features are as useful as natural features, while non-robust features generated by attacking supervised models become largely useless when transferred to other self-supervised learning paradigms, indicating that non-robust features are not real features but more like paradigm-wise shortcuts.
-Meanwhile, we have also shown that robust datasets containing only robust features are insufficient to attain model robustness under AutoAttack, indicating that feature non-robustness is not the only source of adversarial vulnerability.
-Posed as a challenge to common beliefs of robust and non-robust features, this work advocates the idea that their real usefulness and robustness should be examined under a cross-paradigm perspective as well as more reliable attacks.
+Meanwhile, we have also shown that robust datasets containing only robust features are insufficient to attain universal model robustness, indicating that feature non-robustness is not the only source of adversarial vulnerability.
+Posed as a challenge to common beliefs of robust and non-robust features, this work advocates the idea that their real usefulness and robustness should be examined under a cross-paradigm perspective.